MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 ### Install the EXO V2 module

-To install the EXO V2 module for the first time, complete the following steps **in an elevated PowerShell window**:
+To install the EXO V2 module for the first time, complete the following steps **in an elevated PowerShell window** (or instead include `-Scope CurrentUser` in the `Install-Module` command below):

 1. Install or update the PowerShellGet module as described in [Installing PowerShellGet](https://docs.microsoft.com/powershell/scripting/gallery/installing-psget).